KumarAmitt/Alice-in-Wonderland/README.md

 ### Prerequisites

 - Good to have a text editor installed on your machine.
-You can use any default text editor that comes with the system like Notepad but advanced text editors like Visual Studio Code, Atom or Sublime is recommended.
+You can use any default text editor that comes with the system like Notepad but advanced text editors like Visual Studio Code, Atom, or Sublime are recommended.
 It will help you to interact with the source code.

 ### Setup